-At the International Convention on Biological Diversity (www.cbd.int), many countries around the world pledged to curb the rapid loss of biodiversity.
+At the International Convention on Biological Diversity (www.cbd.int), many countries around the world have pledged to curb the rapid loss of biodiversity.
 Since the international community didn’t reach its own goals by 2010, the G8 countries, together with five large developing countries, initiated "The Economics of Ecosystems and Biodiversity", TEEB study.

 The main causes of the rapid loss of biodiversity include land use and land consumption by humans.
 This results in:

 Invasive plant and animal species that are not originally native to the affected locations can spread very quickly due to their great adaptability.
-As a result, they displace many sensitive native species, many of which other species depended upon by – for example, as a food source, as a symbiotic community (such as fungi that can only grow with certain trees) or as a habitat.
+As a result, they displace many sensitive native species, many of which other species depended upon – for example, as a food source, as a symbiotic community (such as fungi that can only grow with certain trees) or as a habitat.